frc0/frc0site/content/cad/fusionFirst.md

 ### 9. Making a plate for the Power Breaker in Fusion 360

 Step 1: Import the Power Breaker STEP file into your design.
-This one is tricky to find so im going to link <a href="/3dModels/120Breaker.step" download>a copy I have hosted here</a>.
+This one is tricky to find so im going to link <a id="raw-url" href="https://raw.githubusercontent.com/github-username/project/master/filename">download</a> a copy I have hosted here.
 This one originally came from [here](https://grabcad.com/library/first-robotics-120a-circuit-breaker-1).

 Step 2: Create a new sketch on the bottom face of the Power Breaker.
 This is the face that has the 4 holes for the screws.
 NOTE: Only 2 of the holes are used for the screws.
 The other 2 are for the Battery Positive line.
 You can ignore those holes.